National Association for Music Education: Women leadership

 Hamlin Cogswell (1852–1922) founded the Music Supervisors National Conference in 1907.
-While a small number of women served as president of the Music Supervisors National Conference (and the following renamed versions of the organization over the next century) in the early 20th century, there were only two female presidents between 1952 and 1992, which "[p]ossibly reflects discrimination."
+While a small number of women served as president of the Music Supervisors National Conference (and the following renamed versions of the organization over the next century) in the early 20th century, there were only two female presidents between 1952 and 1992, which "possibly reflects discrimination."
 After 1990, however, leadership roles for women in the organization opened up.
 From 1990 to 2010, there were five female presidents of this organization.
 Women music educators "outnumber men two-to-one" in teaching general music, choir, private lessons, and keyboard instruction.
 More men tend to be hired for band education, administration and jazz jobs, and more men work in colleges and universities.
 According to Dr. Sandra Wieland Howe, there is still a "glass ceiling" for women in music education careers, as there is "stigma" associated with women in leadership positions and "men outnumber women as administrators."